 Now, don’t roll your eyes.
 Earth Day itself may be slightly cheesy, but the idea behind it is really important.
 I’m no Lorax, but I recognize that we only have one planet and we should probably do our part to ensure it’s here for future generations.
-So I came up with five ways that everyone can celebrate Earth Day in a way that improves the planet, both today and every day.
+Whether you choose to buy some eco-friendly xmas gifts or stop drinking bottled water, every little helps!
+We need to save the planet so I came up with five ways that everyone can celebrate Earth Day in a way that improves the planet, both today and every day.

 Kick the bottled water habit.

 I think this one is probably the easiest one to accomplish and, as a bonus, you’ll save a bunch of money!
 If you stopped buying bottled water and instead drank filtered tap water, you could save upwards of $100 a year!
 I can think of a ton of things I would rather spend $100 on every year and my guess is you can too.
 I gave up bottled water a while back (with the odd exception here and there) and switched to filling up my Tervis tumbler with filtered water instead.
 My water stays colder, I don’t produce extra garbage and it’s one less thing I have to bring in when I buy groceries.
 All of the wins.